All Products

 sts:SetSourceIdentity

-Grants the permission to set SourceIdentity when assuming a role.
+Grants permission to set SourceIdentity when assuming a role.

-To allow an identity, such as a RAM user or RAM role, to set SourceIdentity when calling AssumeRole, you must grant the sts:SetSourceIdentity permission in both the identity-based access policy of the principal and the role trust policy of the target role.
-Add sts:SetSourceIdentity to the Action block.
+To allow an identity (a RAM user or role) to set SourceIdentity when calling AssumeRole, you must grant the sts:SetSourceIdentity permission in both the identity-based policy of the principal and the trust policy of the target role.
+This is done by adding sts:SetSourceIdentity to the Action block.

-• Example of an identity-based access policy (granted to the principal):
+• Example of an identity-based policy (granted to the caller):

 {